-Penalty for Borrowing Traditional IRA Assets.
+Penalty for Borrowing Traditional IRA assets.
 If you borrow money from your Traditional IRA, it will cease to be a Traditional IRA as of the first day of the tax year in which the loan was made.
 Disqualification of the account triggers a constructive distribution to you equal to the fair market value of all of the assets of the account as of the first day of such tax year and will be subject to the income and penalty taxes discussed above.

 Penalty for Excess Contributions.
 An "excess contribution" is a Traditional IRA contribution that exceeds the maximum amount allowed to be contributed to a Traditional IRA for that tax year.
 An IRS penalty tax equal to 6% of the amount of the excess contribution is imposed on an excess contribution as of the close of any tax year.
 The penalty may be avoided if you withdraw the excess contribution from your Traditional IRA before the applicable date (generally October 15 of the year following the year for which the contribution was made).
-The net income attributable to the excess contribution must also be withdrawn and included in your gross income for the year in which the excess contribution was made.
+The net income at-tributable to the excess contribution must also be withdrawn and included in your gross income for the year in which the excess contribution was made.
 Withdrawals of an excess contribution after the applicable date will not avoid imposition of the 6% penalty for previous years, but will avoid that penalty for the current and future years.
-When such a delayed withdrawal of an excess contribution is made, if you have not reached age 591/2 and are not disabled, and either the aggregate contributions for the tax year for which the excess contribution was made exceeded the applicable dollar limit in effect for the year of the contribution (or \$2,250 for tax years before 1997), or a deduction was allowed for the amount withdrawn, that amount will be includible in taxable income and will be subject to the IRS early distribution penalty tax of 10%.
+When such a delayed withdrawal of an excess contribution is made, if you have not reached age 591/2 and are not disabled, and either the aggregate contributions for the tax year for which the excess contribution was made exceeded the applicable dollar limit in effect for the year of the contribution, or a deduction was allowed for the amount withdrawn, that amount will be includible in taxable income and will be subject to the IRS early distribution penalty tax of 10%.
 If an excess contribution is attributable to a rollover made because of erroneous tax information supplied by an employer, upon which you reasonably relied, such excess may be removed after the applicable date, without being subject to income tax and without incurring the 10% penalty even though the applicable dollar limit for the year was exceeded.
 If not withdrawn, the excess contribution may be applied against the permissible contribution limit in a subsequent year.

 Penalty for Excess Accumulations.
-After you reach age $70\frac{1}{2}$ (starting in 2020, age 72) or die, if the required minimum distributions described in the sections titled "Required Distributions" or "Death Benefit Options" do not occur within the time required by law, a penalty tax may be incurred equal to 50% of the difference between the amount required to be distributed and the amount actually distributed each year.
+If the "required minimum distributions" described in the sections titled "Required Distributions" or "Death Benefit Options" do not occur within the time required by law, a penalty tax may be incurred equal to, generally, 25% of the difference between the amount required to be distributed and the amount actually distributed each year.
 The Secretary of the Treasury may waive the penalty if the inadequate distribution is due to reasonable error and reasonable steps are being taken to correct the situation.